 \subsection{Street-view imagery for urban condition and post-event assessment}

-Street-view imagery (SVI) provides facade-level detail that reflects access and near-term functionality.
-A panoramic SVI survey documents broad applications in data-driven urban research and the methodological considerations that come with roadside acquisition~\cite{cinnamon_panoramic_2021}, while open-source pipelines have been introduced to streamline ingest, filtering, and sampling for research and operations~\cite{martell_open-source_2024}.
-In post-disaster settings, bi-temporal SVI supports hyperlocal change assessment at the building scale~\cite{yang_hyperlocal_2025}; multi-modal fusion with structured attributes improves granularity and predictive performance for damage outcomes~\cite{xue_post-hurricane_2024}.
+Street-view imagery (SVI) provides the high-resolution, facade-level detail required for occupancy analysis. \citet{cinnamon_panoramic_2021} review the methodological considerations of roadside acquisition, while open-source pipelines have been introduced to streamline the ingest, filtering, and sampling of SVI for research \citep{martell_open-source_2024}.
+Outside of disaster contexts, SVI has powered city-scale analyses of facade attributes \citep{zhong_city-scale_2021}, pavement defect mapping \citep{maniat_deep_2021, kong_automatic_2022, wang_automatic_2021}, and the identification of social vulnerability indicators \citep{ogawa_deep_2023}.

-Coverage and viewpoint variability motivate multi-view designs and fusion with other sensors.
-Leveraging multiple SVI vantage points improves robustness under occlusions and oblique angles~\cite{gu_multiview_2025}, and fusing SVI with remote sensing supports broader risk and exposure modeling in flood contexts~\cite{chen_multi-modal_2022, xing_flood_2023}.
-These advances show how ground imagery complements overhead views with human-interpretable evidence, even as road-network constraints and capture schedules limit universal availability.
+In disaster response, bi-temporal SVI has been applied to hyperlocal change assessment \citep{yang_hyperlocal_2025}, and multi-modal fusion studies have shown that combining SVI with structured attributes improves damage prediction accuracy \citep{xue_post-hurricane_2024}.
+To address occlusion and viewing angle challenges, recent work has leveraged multiple SVI vantage points to improve robustness \citep{gu_multiview_2025}, or fused SVI with remote sensing for broader flood risk modeling \citep{chen_multi-modal_2022, xing_flood_2023}.
+Operational guidance on reconnaissance-oriented SVI collection—covering route design and coverage—has also helped bridge the gap between research and deployment \citep{errett_street_nodate}.

+While SVI captures the necessary visual data, most existing methods rely on "black box" classifiers or simple late fusion.
+They lack the structured, transparent reasoning required to defend resource allocation decisions, particularly when views are occluded or oblique.